Great SEO techniques done correctly will get your content read by those who matter the most, and they are the visitors to your website or blog.

 On the other hand, if your SEO techniques are not correctly planned and set in motion the desired results of success are unlikely to happen.

-In my previous post How To Write Content For an Affiliate Website or Blog we looked at keeping the writing simple, such as writing words exactly as we would speak those words, keeping paragraphs short with plenty of white space, and spell checking the content prior to publishing.
-That was a ‘starter post’ to help those new to writing content for the internet.
+In my previous post How To Write Content For an Affiliate Website or Blog, we looked at keeping the writing simple, such as writing words exactly as we would speak.
+Also focusing on short paragraphs with plenty of white space, and spell checking the content prior to publishing.
+That was a ‘starter post’ to help those new to creating content for publication on the internet.

 Today we are looking at technical aspects of how to get content read by using correct SEO (search engine optimization) and it is vitally important to understand these techniques and put them in place correctly.

-The Following 7 Great SEO Techniques are Essential to the Success of your Website or Blog
+Seven Great SEO Techniques Essential to the success of a Website or Blog

 The first action to take before writing a post, or article, is to decide on the keywords, meaning what the post is about.